Haiyun314/Study_Notes/Tech Tools/Ros2/error_report/error.md

       name="ignition::gazebo::systems::NavSat">
     </plugin>
 ```
-how to find the filename and name for the plugin ???
+how to find the filename and name for the plugin ???  check the provided examples from the package sources